 TIG (as opposed to brazing).
 Structural stress concentration at the weld is therefore inevitable.
 Besides, the welding heat zone typically suffers metallurgical metamorphosis which tends to weaken the alloy material, often significantly.
 Not to mention occasional “fake welding”.
 Obviously, the combination of the these factors does not help safety at all.
 Failures occurring in this region with cheap folders is no big news anymore.
 Moreover, single-beam folding E-bikes, with their heavier weights and higher speeds, conceals even more danger.
 See figure 8 broken frames

-Fortunately, several folding frames equipped with Deltec have been tested to more than a million cycles, 10 times the requirement in most international standards!
+Fortunately, several folding frames equipped with Deltech have been tested to more than a million cycles, 10 times the requirement in most international standards!
 That included a few cheap folders off-the-street that are otherwise seriously substandard by themselves.
-Deltec’ ed Dahon models are now regularly tested with 50% heavier loads and they survive way beyond normal standards.
+Deltech’ ed Dahon models are now regularly tested with 50% heavier loads and they survive way beyond normal standards.

 1. All bike categories except perhaps for BMX need to be re-examined for propulsion efficiency.
 DAHON has made some initial moves.
 We hope the rest of the industry would also be alerted, and to excel themselves for their consumers’ solid needs.

 2.Folding bikes and e-bikes should adopt or re-adopt the “safety bicycle” teaching of triangulation (with bona fide front and rear triangles), to provide the public with better riding speeds, durability and, most essentially, safety.
 It is technically feasible with marginal additional costs.
 As such, folders may finally be the superior products they can be in many categories, on account of their added values in portability and storability.

 3.For other related topics, please watch for the rest of the articles mentioned at the beginning of this article, viz:

 - Bike stiffness vs. peddling efficiency,